iffy-pi/apple-shortcuts/README.md

 # Other Information
 ## Action Pipeline
 - Shortcut versions are stored in versioning folder
-- Configured static HTML github workflow to deploy on changes to contents of versioning folder
+- Configured static HTML github workflow to deploy on changes to contents of versioning folder (as well as public folder)
 - Versioning folder contains JSONs